calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

        octave:1> a = zeros (1024*1024*1024*3, 1, 'int8');

-If you have enough of free memory (3GB of physical memory + swap file(s) size) then you should not get this error which you will get in octave with default 32-bit indexing:
+If you have enough of free memory (3GB of physical memory + swap file(s) size) then you should *NOT* get this error which you will get in octave with default 32-bit indexing:

         error: memory exhausted or requested size too large for range of Octave's index type

-In regular Octave with 32-bit indexing the physical limit of the memory array index seems to be (2^31 - 31 bits), this is the output of memory allocation of 2GBs and (2GBs - 1 Byte) in regular octave 3.8.2:
+In regular Octave with 32-bit indexing would the output of the above command:

         octave:15> a = zeros (2147483647, 1, 'int8');
-        error: out of memory or dimension too large for Octave's index type octave:15> a = zeros (2147483646, 1, 'int8');
+        error: out of memory or dimension too large for Octave's index type
-        octave:16>

 6) If you are satisfied with Octave compilation with enabled 64bit indexing you can cd to Octave sources directory (octave-3.8.2) and install Octave by running command 'sudo make install'.